CB915/Tea-Space/ReadMe.md

 objects, and arrays.

-The website uses information found from wikipedia and original custom graphics.
+The website uses original custom graphics.